arafune/spd_controller/doc/source/Prodigy_remote_in/Prodigy_remote_in.md

 ![Remote_in](./ProdigyRemote_in.png)

-## 2. Remote control through Jupyter
+## 3Remote control through Jupyter

 - Open the "Windows terminal"
 - type the following